How to Handle Diesel Exhaust Fluid (DEF) in Winter: Storage, Shelf Life & Quality Tips

 Made from a mixture of technically pure urea and purified water, DEF freezes at 11 degrees Fahrenheit and -11 degrees Celsius and needs to be properly maintained and dispensed to preserve its quality, says the American Petroleum Institute.

-Like water, DEF will expand up to 7% when frozen and can damage the storage tank if it is full or nearly full when it freezes.
-Keeping your DEF tank less than full in cold temperatures is a good idea.
+Like water, DEF expands up to 7% when frozen and can damage the storage tank if it is full or nearly full when it freezes.
+Therefore, it is a good idea to keep your DEF tank less than full in cold temperatures.

 If DEF freezes in the machine, do not put any additives in the tank to help it melt, API says.
 DEF needs to remain pure for it to work correctly.
 Instead, the heating element in the DEF tank will thaw it while the machine is running.
 On-spec DEF is specifically formulated to allow the fluid to thaw at the proper concentration to keep a machine operating smoothly.